pUrGe12/TerminAI/terminal_gui/Backend_endpoint/README.md

 ---

 - [ ] Talk to the sequencer
-- [ ] Talk to the terminal GUI
+- [x] Talk to the terminal GUI

 ---

-Talk means both server-client both or single channel? --> decide this.
+Talk means both server-client both or single channel.